-The Market Square generates considerable income for the town, and is an important public space with a cosmopolitan atmosphere, with local restaurants putting out tables and chairs for diners.
-Situated in the middle of the High Street, it is a multifunctional area used for social interaction for both formal and informal social and cultural activities, encouraging residents and visitors to come together, strengthening the communal spirit of the town.
+- informal social and cultural activities, encouraging residents and visitors to come together, strengthening the communal spirit of the town.
 Festivals and street parties place their stage in the Market Square making it the main focal point for audiences.
-In order to reflect the importance of the area, Stone Town Council has invested in the square, paving it with York Stone and installing electricity points available for stall holders who attend both the weekly markets and the monthly Farmers' Market.

-Stone has a long history of being a market town, dating back to the 13th century and still had a livestock market until its closure in the early 1990's.
+In order to reflect the importance of the area, Stone Town Council has invested in the square, paving it with York Stone and installing electricity points available for stall holders who attend both the weekly markets and the monthly Farmers' Market. - 22.9 Stone has a long history of being a market town, dating back to the 13th century and still had a livestock market until its closure in the early 1990's.
 For the past 12 years, the Farmers' Market has provided a vibrant street theatre on the first Saturday of every month with over 50 traders regularly attending.
 Currently the town's market days are Tuesdays, Fridays and Saturdays with average number of stalls being 5, 7, and 4 respectively.
-Every third Saturday of the month there is a Craft and Collectables Market.

-The ambience that is created by the Farmers' Market is now a significant feature in the economy of the town, drawing people into the High Street and facilitating a sales peak for the local retailers.
+Every third Saturday of the month there is a Craft and Collectables Market. - 22.10 The ambience that is created by the Farmers' Market is now a significant feature in the economy of the town, drawing people into the High Street and facilitating a sales peak for the local retailers.
 The many participating food stalls help to reinforce the town's credentials as a destination for food, drink and leisure activities.
 It is an aspiration to build on this success and encourage increased participation in the regular weekly markets to provide greater reason to shop in the High Street.
-In expanding these weekly markets, care must be taken to encourage complimentary stallholders to the existing permanent retailers, rather than introducing competitive elements.

-It is believed an opportunity also exists to grow speciality markets, such as a Continental Market, Spring Themed Market, and a Christmas Market.
+In expanding these weekly markets, care must be taken to encourage complimentary stallholders to the existing permanent retailers, rather than introducing competitive elements. - 22.11 It is believed an opportunity also exists to grow speciality markets, such as a Continental Market, Spring Themed Market, and a Christmas Market.

-Well-Being:
+23. Well-Being: